-To achieve the net income target over the next twelve months, the Bank's efforts and action plan shall cover the following priority areas: (a) concentrate on high-yielding loans; (b) build current accounts/savings accounts (CASA) deposits; (c) reduce non-performing assets (NPAs) composed of real and other properties acquired (ROPA) and non-performing loans (NPLs); (d) increase non-interest income; and (e) improve operational efficiency.
-CBS has established its business strategy for 2022, with emphasis on adapting its capabilities to digital mediums in response to the lingering effects of the pandemic.
+To achieve the net income target over the next twelve months, the Bank's efforts and action plan shall cover the following priority areas: (a) shift to high-yielding loan portfolio that will generate sustainable earnings stream; (b) build-up current accounts/savings accounts (CASA) deposits on the back of CBS' wide market coverage and strong client acquisition and service culture build; (c) reduce non-performing assets (NPAs) composed of real and other properties acquired (ROPA) and non-performing loans (NPLs) as the Bank prudently manages its balance sheet and utilizes its capital efficiently; (d) increase non-interest income mainly coming from fee-based loans and deposit generation, Digital Banking Business, CMS products/services, Bancassurance, and NPA recovery efforts that will provide recovery income and gains from ROPA disposal; and (e) improve operational efficiency that involves refining the organizational structure, driving innovation across products and channels, and pursuing cost-efficient automation and process improvements.
+CBS has established its business strategy for 2023, to expand the business through loans and CASA growth and with emphasis on asset quality, digital banking transformation and the expansion of the Bank's distribution network.

 The top priority is to continuously expand the higher-yielding loan products.
-The APDS (teachers') loans and consumer loan products, composed of retail housing, auto, personal, handy salary and handy credit loans, will continue to be the major component of CBS' loan portfolio for 2022.
-The Bank would further build up its APD loan portfolio by widening the geographical footprint of sales offices.
-The Bank's strategy is to bridge the market gap by opening additional lending centers and utilizing majority of its 160 brick-and-mortar branch network.
+The APDS (teachers') loans and consumer loan products, composed of retail housing, auto, personal, handy salary and handy credit loans, will continue to be the major component of CBS' loan portfolio for 2023.
+The Bank would further build up its APDS loan portfolio by widening the geographical footprint of sales offices.
+The strategy is to bridge the market gap by opening additional lending centers, lending kiosks, establishing additional payment channels, digitalizing the onboarding of clients and booking of loans and utilizing majority of its brick-and-mortar branch network.
 The Bank will also implement grass-root acquisition strategies and build presence amongst educators and administrators.
 The Bank's consumer business is also set to steadily expand and grow its share of the total loan portfolio while the SME/corporate segment will concentrate on growing the Smallbiz loan facility and the smaller-ticket SME business loans.
-The Bank will also continue to deepen market penetration through active leads generation, widening the branch network coverage, solidifying relationships through top-notch customer experience, active social media and marketing campaigns, and offering a broader menu of thrift banking products and services.
+To meet the projected growth in consumer loans, CBS aims to tap new industries, particularly those that have recovered and adjusted well in the post-pandemic business environment.
+To support the target growth in Housing loans, CBS will seek to maintain its rapport with prime developers and accredit new pocket developers.
+For Auto loans, planned initiatives include opening additional sales desks, optimizing existing dealer relationships and expanding its auto dealer network; while for Salary loans, CBS plans to onboard additional clients from its pool of new and existing commercial and SME clients.
+Additionally, the ongoing automation projects and enhancements in the pipeline will significantly improve CBS' turn-around time on credit approval for consumer loans that will boost its ability to further compete with the players and meet the greater customer demand for speed and convenience.